About Randolph Union High school

 The school’s first graduating class held commencement exercises in 1882 with a class of eight members.

-By 1911, the school had outgrown its old buildings and the cornerstone was laid for a new High School and Graded School building at the corner of Main Street and School Street (currently the site of the Dubois and King).
+By 1911, the school had outgrown its old buildings and the cornerstone was laid for a new High School and Graded School at the corner of Main Street and School Street (currently the site of Dubois and King Engineering).
 The new school opened in the fall of 1912 with the senior high on the second floor.
 At the time the building was completed, the high school enrollment was about eighty.

 In 1940, Randolph High School received recognition as a standard school.
-By the end of the decade, continued population growth prompted the consideration of a new school site and the land was purchased fronting Forest Street, north of Central Street, in early 1951.
+By the end of that decade, continued population growth prompted the consideration of a new school site and land was purchased fronting Forest Street, north of Central Street, in early 1951.